serhii-havrylenko/schibsted/README.md

 yarn start
 ```

-Wait until application starts (usually it takes 20-30 seconds) and it will be available on `http://localhost:9000`
+Wait until application starts (usually it takes around 10-20 seconds on first start) and it will be available on `http://localhost:9000`.
+Graphql playground is available on `http://localhost:9000/api/graphql`

 ## Storybook